An introduction to the MBTI Myers Briggs Type Indicator ® & Myers Briggs Personality Types

 2 Kinds of Personality Mental Orientations

 Energy Orientation pertains to the two forms of Energy Consciousness each of us experiences on a daily basis.
-We occupy two mental worlds: one is inwardly turned; the other is outward.

 One of these worlds is our elemental source of energy; the other secondary.
 In the Myers MBTI Personality Type Code, this is the first letter.